TeriD/CodeYou_Capstone/README.md

 | Install | `pip install -r requirements.txt` | `pip install -r requirements.txt` |
 | Deactivate | `deactivate` | `deactivate` |

+## Future Development
+   - Expand the project to include additional years of data to gain a better understanding of progress (if any) toward reducing the number of incidents in Construction Work Zones.
+   - Design and build an entire Panel application to include these and other panes from the project into a cohesive site.
+Next steps include:
+      1. get the Folium map pane to function within the Panel application.
+      2. add the VehicleType_Visualization_Bokeh pane
+      3. add the HumanFactor_Visualization Bar Graph to the Panel application
+      4. host the Panel application for a more cohesive product.
+   - Expand the data visualizations for other queries to analyze the data further.
+   - Investigate ways to integrate/bind panes together to make them more interactive.
+   - Extract historical weather data from the NOAA website and integrate conditions as factors for analysis of accident conditions.

 [Back to top](#top)